 It is the equipment owner, operator, and maintenance personnel's responsibility to read and understand ALL safety instructions, safety decals, and manuals and follow them when assembling, operating, or maintaining the equipment.
+All accidents can be avoided.

 - Equipment owners must give instructions and review the information initially and annually with all personnel before allowing them to operate this product.
-Untrained users/operators expose themselves and bystanders to possible serious injury or death. - This equipment is not intended to be used by children. - Use this equipment for its intended purposes only. - Do not modify the equipment in any way without written permission from the manufacturer.
+Untrained users/operators expose themselves and bystanders to possible serious injury or death. - Use this equipment for its intended purposes only. - Do not modify the equipment in any way without written permission from the manufacturer.
 Unauthorized modification may impair the function and/or safety, and could affect the life of the equipment.
-Any unauthorized modification of the equipment will void the warranty.
+Any unauthorized modification of the equipment voids the warranty. - Do not allow any unauthorized person in the work area.